asrashley/dash-live/docs/media.md

 There is a [create_media.py](../dashlive/media/create.py) Python script which gives an example of how to encode and package the media files.

-Probably the easiest way to use it is to create a Docker container that can be build using this [Dockerfile](../encoder/Dockerfile) file.
-This container has all the required libraries and applications.
+Probably the easiest way to use it is to create a Docker container that can be built using this [Dockerfile](../encoder/Dockerfile).
+This container has all the required libraries and applications for media encoding, encryption and DASH packaging.

 ```sh
 docker buildx build -t dashlive/encoder:latest -f encoder/Dockerfile .